2013–14 Mississippi State Bulldogs basketball team

-The 2013–14 Mississippi State Bulldogs basketball team will represent Mississippi State University in the 2013–14 college basketball season.
-The team's head coach is Rick Ray, in his second season at Mississippi State.
-The team plays their home games at the Humphrey Coliseum in Starkville, Mississippi, as a member of the Southeastern Conference.
+The 2013–14 Mississippi State Bulldogs basketball team represented Mississippi State University in the 2013–14 college basketball season.
+The team's head coach was Rick Ray, in his second season at Mississippi State.
+The team played their home games at the Humphrey Coliseum in Starkville, Mississippi, as a member of the Southeastern Conference.

 Before the season

 Departures

 The Bulldogs lost three players from the 2012–13 squad.